GabCas28/Image-Repository/doc/Docker.md

 # Docker Hub

-To understand more about Docker Hub repositories, these instructions might be useful [[1]](https://docs.docker.com/docker-hub/repos/).
+To understand more about Docker Hub repositories, these instructions might be useful [[1]][docker repos].
 The repositories hold different images generated for our projects.
 In this case, the main goal is to create an image for testing purposes.

 By linking the repository to a Github repository, we ask Docker Hub to collect these images and save them.
 This way we can access them and all the different versions we created.